Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 ![Alt Text](img-generate-low-poly-images/final-resized.jpg)

-In order to achieve this, we could consider the following steps:
+To achieve this, we could consider the following steps:

 1. Apply a blurring filter to the image.
 2. Create a gray-scale image from the blurred image.